opengeospatial/GEOE3/GeoE3-Quality-Dashboard/README.md

 - Tree : this page allows you to navigate through the herarchy tree used to classify quality indicators in this projects, from viewpoints to metric.
 ![Screenshot of hierarchy tree](https://user-images.githubusercontent.com/114493409/228862308-b7c3d28b-82c2-4bd1-952d-3adb2abeef40.png)

+For additionnal information on the metrics and classification, see this index file : file

+## Note on navigating Power BI

-Hovering over elements in the dashboard often displays additionnal information?
+- Hovering over elements in the dashboard often displays additionnal information ;
+- In the Power BI desktop software, you need to ctrl+click to navigate buttons, as clicking just selects the element ;
+- In the Power BI desktop software, in the "Model" tab, make sure that the relationships between the 5 quality indicators table are set as "1 to many", the cross filter is "Both" and the "security filter in both directions" is set as Yes.